-At Blue Cross and Blue Shield of North Carolina (Blue Cross NC), your total health is our top priority, now more than ever.
-That includes your mental and emotional health.
+At Blue Cross and Blue Shield of North Carolina (Blue Cross NC), your total health is our top priority, now more than ever, including your mental and emotional health.

 If you’re struggling with your mental health and need some extra support, you’re not alone.
 Studies show that the rate of anxiety and depression has risen significantly among American adults during the pandemic.
 And our children’s mental health is suffering, too.

 For some people, starting therapy can feel like a huge wall to climb.
 Where do you even start?

 As a therapy veteran, I’ll share my experience and a few ideas for getting started.

 When I first started thinking about therapy, I remember feeling intimidated.
 Therapy felt like this big, long-term commitment (although it doesn’t have to be), and I didn’t feel ready for that.